Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 ## Aspects of the story

 * &lt;Whatever your characters are doing here&gt;
-* A Time-travelling plague could Snafu the entire Continuum.
+* This plague could Snafu the entire Continuum.
+*
 Aspects of the city

 * Holy City of the Ancients.